AKhalil22/WEB102/crewmates/README.md

   - e.g., a Dungeons and Dragons class or a development team role (project manager, product owner, etc.)
   - User can choose a `category` option to describe their crewmate before any attributes are specified
   - Based on the category value, users are allowed to access only a subset of the possible attributes
-- [ ] A section of the summary page, displays summary statistics about a user’s crew on their crew page
+- [X] A section of the summary page, displays summary statistics about a user’s crew on their crew page
   - e.g., the percent of members with a certain attribute
 - [ ] The summary page displays a custom “success” metric about a user’s crew which changes the look of the crewmate list
-  - e.g., a pirate crew’s predicted success at commandeering a new galley
+  - e.g., a pirate crew’s predicted success at commandeering a new gallery

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [X] Image carousel pet selector.
+* [X] Custom Pet Images.

 ## Video Walkthrough